climate-cooperative/home-energy-calculator/README.md

 This service utilizes webpack and babel to build the static assets and host the local development server.

 `npm start`

-## Building

-Builds React app as a single static asset to then host on any desired deliver platform.

-`npm run build`

 ## Linting and Formatting